ukdavewood/Blender-Multicolour-GCode-Importer/README.md

 ## Usage
 To import a BambuStuduo GCode file to Blender, simply go to File > Import and select the Multicolour GCode option.
 In the new file browser window, find and select the .gcode file you would ike to import, then click 'Import Gcode'

 Don't forget switch to Materials or Render view to see the colours.

+A scaled down similation of the flush waste is also included in the timelapse.

 The importer also creates simulated head movement that can be tied to an animation of a real printer - see youtube demo for an example.

 The importer also has the ability to add time values to the key frames - so that for example a clock can be animated alongside the timelapse.